ottokruse/generative-ai-toolkit/README.md

 results.summary()

-for conversation in results:
+for conversation_measurements in results:
-    for measurement in conversation.measurements:
+    for measurement in conversation_measurements.measurements:
         print(measurement)
 ```